cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 title: Evaluating Citibike as a commuting option
 ---

+Or, how to write code to grab information so you don't have to.

-Some facts about me:
+Here are some facts about me:

  * I'm subletting in Brooklyn for the summer
  * I work all day in the Flatiron District
  * I love biking
  * Riding the subway irritates me

-Ergo, I might be a good candidate for the <a href="https://www.citibikenyc.com/" target="_blank">Citibike bike share program.</a>

-Yes, Citibike membership is an option.
-But I didn't want to commit until I had <b>proof that a bike would be available to me at the specific times I would need one</b>.
+Ergo, I might be a good candidate for the <a href="https://www.citibikenyc.com/" target="_blank">Citibike bike share program.</a> However, I didn't want to commit until I had <b>proof that a bike would be available to me at the specific times I would need one</b>.

 So, I wrote a simple python script on my remote server to read Citibike's <a href = "https://www.citibikenyc.com/stations/json" target="_blank">system feed data</a> to understand the bike availability at specified stations.
 It stores selected data into a dictionary (station name, available bikes, available docks, current time), then writes the selected data into a csv file called "citibikedata.csv".

-Note: This script is written to work in conjunction with crontabs, to load system data automatically at specified times.
+The key here is to work in conjunction with <a href="http://www.adminschoice.com/crontab-quick-reference" target="_blank">crontabs</a>, which will run my code in the background at specified times.
 Find that code below the python script.

-<i>Make it your own:</i> Modify the "mystations" variable to include any stations you are interested in tracking.
+<i>Make it your own:</i> Modify the 'my_stations' variable to include any stations you are interested in tracking.
 Find station names <a href="https://member.citibikenyc.com/map/" target="_blank">here.</a>

 #### citibikefeed.py